Why bagels have holes, challah is braided and matzah floats in soups - The Curious Origins of Jewish Foods

 • The manna that fell from heaven during the Exodus

-Some holiday challahs have six strands, which some interpret as representing the six days of creation before Shabbat.
+Some holiday challahs have six strands, representing the six days of creation before Shabbat.
 Others braid six strands simply because it looks impressive and earns admiration from dinner guests.
+Others might say "I love big braids and I cannot lie".

-In medieval Europe, everyday bread eaten during the week was typically dark rye or coarse grain bread, often dense and sour.
-White wheat flour was expensive and sometimes restricted by local authorities or guild systems, making it more of a luxury.
+In medieval Europe, everyday bread eaten during the week was typically dark rye or coarse-grain bread, often dense and sour.
+White wheat flour was expensive and sometimes restricted by local authorities or guild systems.

 Shabbat, however, is meant to feel different from the rest of the week.